gamesbook/protograf/docs/source/core_shapes.rst

 ===== ======
-|ln2| This example shows Lines constructed using commands with the
+|ln2| This example shows a Line constructed using commands with the
       following properties:

       .. code:: python